Service Factory Components

 - Libraries.
 This contains class libraries shared by all Service Factory components.
 The component has nine projects, which are described later in this section.

 - Model project.
-This is a component that implements the custom project, which holds the models created with the Service Factory.
+This is a component that implements the custom project, which holds the models created by the Service Factory.
 This project is included to impose some control about how models are created, deleted, and where they are stored.

 - Extenders.
 This is a component that contains libraries of model element extender classes.
 Extenders are objects that add properties to DSL model elements and are discussed at some detail later in this section.